MSUDataAnalytics/Archive/assets/writeup.md

 2. A loose outline of your project.
 3. Five questions you hope to answer.
 These may be questions you are interested in or merely questions that you think the data is well-suited to address.

 Finally, you must discuss your findings with me after your return from Spring Break.
 Thursday, March 12 will be dedicated to group discussions about projects.
 Please be prepared.

+You may turn in your writeup by depositing it into your group Github repository.

 ---